Home Site Map Postwar Lionel Modern Lionel Soviet Trains Contact Us

 Another view of the box.

-Has the original insert and even with the flaws, this box is solid as it is complete, square & sturdy!
+Has the original insert and the box is fairly clean, complete, square and sturdy!

 Photo of the box insert.